2026 NFL Divisional Round prediction, odds: Texans vs. Patriots picks, best bets

-2026 NFL divisional round prediction, odds, line, time: Texans vs. Patriots picks from expert on 56-37 roll
+2026 NFL divisional round prediction, odds, spread, time: Texans vs. Patriots picks from expert on 56-37 roll

 SportsLine expert Bruce Marshall has revealed his picks for the Houston Texans vs. New England Patriots in the NFL divisional round on Sunday

 Kickoff is set for 3 p.m.
 ET at Gillette Stadium in Foxborough, Mass.
 Houston has won three of the last four meetings with New England.
 The Patriots are 3.5-point favorites in the latest Texans vs. Patriots odds, while the over-under for total points scored is 40.5.
+New England is at -174 on the money line (risk $174 to win $100), with Houston at +145.
 Before making any Texans vs. Patriots picks, make sure to check out the 2026 NFL Divisional Round predictions from SportsLine NFL expert Bruce Marshall.

 For years Vegas-based Bruce Marshall was synonymous with The Gold Sheet, the famed sports betting newsletter.
 With a background in play-by-play work and sports information while in college, Bruce joined TGS in 1981 when hired by the legendary Mort Olshan and served as executive editor for many years.
 Marshall now supplies his unique and colorful brand of football and basketball analysis to SportsLine members.